crowdtainer/dapp-contracts/UserStories.md

 ## Smart contract incentive mechanism

 For the *group buying side*, the smart contract contains two incentive mechanisms (described below) in order to reward participants that provably helped the group to achieve their minimum goal.
 This is similar to referral codes available in apps like Uber or Airbnb, but it is different in that usually those credits are restricted for usage within those apps themselves, while here, one can withdraw the credits and do whatever is desired with it, since it is redeemed in stablecoin.
+It also has no limits and is proportional to the number of times it was referred to.

 - *Referral code sharing*: Participants are given a referral code after a purchase.
 If a new purchase refers to this given code, this entitles the referral code owner to a percentage of the sale - redeemable directly in the smart contract.

 - *Buy with referral code*: Participants that uses a referral code during a purchase, get a discount in their purchase - also redeemable directly in the smart contract.

+Example:

+For a Crowdtainer setup with a single product at 50 DAI per unit, and referral rate of 20%:

+* User A joins a Crowdtainer (spending 50 DAI) and publishes her referral code in her blog.
+100 people then use her referral code to get a discount on a new purchase.
+User A's rewards will then be 950 DAI: 100 (units) x 50 (product price in DAI) x 0.2 (reward rate) - 50 (cost of joining the Crowdtainer with one product unit).

-All such credit is redeemable only if a project has its funding goals met.
+> Note: All rewards are redeemable only if a project has its minimum funding goals met.

 ## User Stories